-The JDC, as a leading philanthropic organization, played a main role in various networks between the three centers – Poland, the Yishuv and the United States – and the refugees.
-The JDC's different offices held contacts during all the war years with the refugees – during their escape to the Soviet borders at the beginning of the war, while they lived and tried to survive in the vast expanses of the Soviet Union during the war years, and after their return to Poland immediately following the war.
-The JDC helped by social welfare, financial support, packages delivery, and helped keeping the connections between the refugees and their relatives abroad.
-These activities rise wide questions like how the administration worked and what were the bureaucratic efforts regarding the refugees.
-Moreover, they enrich our understanding of what were the various ways of cooperation of Jewish communities around the world in order to assist the refugees.
-We can learn also what were the connections of the JDC with other organizations and associations, and so, we can understand how wide and comprehensive the efforts to help the refugees were.
+The American Joint Distribution Committee (JDC), as a leading philanthropic organization, played a major role in various networks between the refugees and the three centers of Poland, the Yishuv and the United States.
+The JDC's different offices maintained contacts with the refugees throughout the war years: during their escape to the Soviet borders at the beginning of the war; while they lived and tried to survive in the vast expanses of the Soviet Union during the war years; and after their return to Poland immediately following the war.
+The JDC helped by offering social welfare, financial support, package deliveries and maintaining connections between the refugees and their relatives abroad.
+These activities raise a wide range of issues, such as what methods were employed for administration and the nature of the bureaucratic efforts regarding the refugees.
+Moreover, these activities enrich our understanding of the various ways in which Jewish communities around the world cooperated in order to assist the refugees.
+From these efforts, we can also learn about the connections of the JDC with other organizations and association.
+From this, we can better understand how degree and comprehensiveness of the efforts to help the refugees.

-For my research, I have found materials in several JDC Archives collections: 1.
-The New York Office 1933-1944 Collection is the biggest and varied collection regarding the refugees.
-It holds correspondences with Polish organizations and international organizations, bulletins, lists of names and reports regarding the refugees, from the very beginning of the war until the liberation of Poland.
-2. The Jerusalem Office 1944-1952 Collection contains documents from the Jerusalem office and the office in Tehran including correspondences mainly on packages delivery.
-3. Warsaw Office 1939-1941 Collection includes some correspondences with local communities in Poland during the war (and even after 1941) which describes the waves and escape roots of the refugees.
-4. The Warsaw Office Collection 1945-1950 holds lots of documents, including official reports and correspondences, on the first relief and rehabilitation activities with the refugees immediately after their return to Poland following the war.
-5. Istanbul Office 1937-1949 Collection contains several documents regarding packages delivery.
+For this research, I have found materials in several JDC Archives collections.
+First, the New York office’s 1933–1944 collection is the largest and most diverse collection of material regarding the refugees.
+It holds correspondence with Polish organizations and international organizations, bulletins, lists of names, and reports about the refugees from the very beginning of the war until the liberation of Poland.
+Second, the Jerusalem office’s 1944–1952 collection contains documents from the Jerusalem office and the office in Tehran, including correspondence primarily about package deliveries.
+Third, the Warsaw office’s 1939–1941 collection includes some correspondence with local communities in Poland during the war, and even after 1941, which describes the waves and escape roots of the refugees.
+Fourth, the Warsaw office’s 1945–1950 collection holds a wealth of documents, including official reports and correspondence on the initial relief and rehabilitation activities with the refugees immediately after their return to Poland following the war.
+Finally, the Istanbul office’s 1937–1949 collection contains several documents regarding package deliveries.

-Since the archives hold a large amount of relevant materials, as I showed, I need to spend a lot of time at the archives.
-While some of the collections are digitalized and are searchable online, the main collection, NY Office 1933-1944, can be reached only at the archives' computers in Jerusalem or in New York.
-I live in Jerusalem, and do not have any expenses on flights or accommodation, but I do work for a living most of the week.
-In order to do my research – especially at the archives' office in Jerusalem – I will have to take an unpaid leave from my position.
-And so, I plan to use the fellowship funds as an alternative income for the time of my absence.
+Due to the immense amount of relevant materials held in these archives, I will need to spend a considerable amount of time at their premises.
+While some of the collections have been digitized and are searchable online, the main collection, in the New York office’s 1933–1944 collection, can be accessed only at the archives’ computers in Jerusalem or in New York.
+Living in Jerusalem, I will not incur any flight or accommodation expenses for the Jerusalem research.
+However, in order to undertake the research, particularly at the archival office in Jerusalem, I will need to take unpaid leave from my full-time place of employment.
+Consequently, I plan to use the fellowship funds to replace the income lost when I am absent from my other employment.

-The last years were dedicated mostly to research at archives, phase which I wish to complete with the search at the JDC archives.
-I have already found lots of fascinating and valuable documents but want to make my research even richer by using also the JDC materials.
-Now I am working on the first chapter, dealing with the searching for missing relatives during the war years.
-My aim is to complete the dissertation by the end of next year.
+Over the last few years, I have dedicated most of my time to archival research, and I have uncovered an abundance of valuable and provocative material.
+I plan to enrich these sources and complete this research phase of the work with the search at the JDC archives.
+Currently, I am working on the first chapter of my dissertation dealing with the search for missing relatives during the war years, with the goal of completing the dissertation by the end of next year.

 Selected bibliography on the topic: